-- (a) The AI, AMB or LC has reached the clearing threshold.
+- (a) The person is an AI, AMB or LC as at the end of a calculation period and has reached the clearing threshold.
 (Please see Q6 to Q10 on clearing threshold, calculation of average total position and average local total position, and types of transactions to be included in the calculation.) - (b) The transaction is entered into on or after the prescribed day for the calculation period in respect of which the AI, AMB or LC reached the clearing threshold for the first time (or for the first time again after giving an exit notice).
 (Please see Q6 on calculation period and prescribed day and Q35 and Q36 on exit notice.)